Humanities/Arts Exam > Humanities/Arts Notes > Political Science Class 11 > Worksheet Solutions: Judiciary

 Q9: How does the judiciary protect individual rights?

-Ans: The judiciary protects individual rights through judicial review, the issuance of writs, and through Public Interest Litigations (PILs).
+Ans: The judiciary protects rights through judicial review, issuance of writs, hearing Public Interest Litigations, and interpreting statutes and constitutional provisions in favour of fundamental rights.

 Q10: What is advisory jurisdiction in the context of the Supreme Court?

-Ans: Advisory jurisdiction allows the President to seek the Supreme Court's advice on matters involving the interpretation of the Constitution.
+Ans: Advisory jurisdiction allows the President to seek the Supreme Court's opinion on important legal or constitutional questions; the Court's opinion in such cases is advisory and not binding.

 Short Answer Type Questions